Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Garl chittered.
 "I don’t think any of my Brothers would fit!"

 "Go on a diet, then!
-Anyway...on the subject of exploitation…"
+Anyway... on the subject of exploitation…"

 "You and all the other technically-minded Clans are gonna need ‘ta put together a plan for that.
 In the meantime, what we’re dealin’ with ain’t safe ‘fer a buncha thinky-types.
 No offense."